iwane021/laravelnew-sbadmin2-starter/README.md

 - Rename or copy `.env.example` file to `.env`
 - Run `php artisan key:generate`
 - Set your database credentials in your `.env` file

-## Note

-Recommend to install this preset on a project that you are starting from scratch, otherwise your project's design might break.

-## Credits

-Laravel SB Admin 2 uses some open-source third-party libraries/packages, many thanks to the web community.

-- Laravel - Open source framework.
-- LaravelEasyNav - Making managing navigation in Laravel easy.
-- SB Admin 2 - Thanks to Start Bootstrap.

 ## Preview